Jack Vance Integral Edition

 645 x 483

-Please go check out the Vance Integral Edition.
+Jack had been writing since ten years before I was born, and carried on right to the end, even though he had long since gone blind.
+His writing is timeless “ meaning that often a reader can’t tell when it was written.
+Thus most of his works will never age.
+Above are pictures taken form a weekend visit I made to the house where he lived with is wife Norma.
+She preceeded him into that great mystery beyond.
+The occasion was a working weekend for a project called the Vance Integral Edition in which I played a minor role.
+Minor but enough of one to be invited on that epic weekend.
+A visit long to be remembered.
 The VIE is a project thought up by Paul Rhodes, an artist and one of Jack’s most ardent fans.
-Paul and quite a number of others are slaving away to re-publish all of Jack’s works in a 44-volume collector’s edition.
-The photos above were taken at Jacks’s house during a research session of the VIE.
-We were there to study original manuscripts so as to bring the edition to complete integrity with with the originals.
+Paul and quite a number of others all slaved away together to re-publish all of Jack’s works in a 44-volume collector’s edition.
+We gathered together with Jack to study original manuscripts so as to bring the edition to complete integrity with such of his originals as still were in existence.
 Some of the stories, sadly, were distorted over the years (tarted up according to Jack) by hack editors employed by the publishing houses.
 My contribution to the effort was OCR scanning: five novels and quite a few stories.
-I’m also working on a MySQL & Perl/Tk database of all the worlds of the Gaean Reach (if you’re a Vance fan, you’ll know what that is).